FusionAlchemist/The---Stellaris---Axis/README.md

 # The Stellaris Axis

-**A narrative-function system architecture framework**
+**A narrative driven framework for composing real- world systems using mythic structure and formal operators**

 ## What Is This?

 I'm a 41-year-old guy with no tech background.
-I wrote a rpg/anime original fictional story with ai as a collabertative partner.
+I wrote a RPG/anime original fictional story with ai as a collaborative partner.
 AI told me it was actually a system architecture.

 I didn't believe it.
 So I built it.